Servante/servante/README.md

 ### Hi there 👋

-I'm a self-taught web developer based out of Phoenix, Az.
+My name is Wes and I'm a self-taught web developer based out of Phoenix, Az.
 Primary interests are backend development and databases.
+I'm always willing to meet new people and new minds.
+Please reach out!

 - 🔭 Ruby on Rails
 - 🌱 I’m currently learning tailwind and machine learning/AI